MJ2381 Introduction to Energy Systems Analysis and Applications - Minor Course 6.0 credits

 Types of scenario analyses used in energy systems analysis (normative, explorative, predictive)

-Examples and outcomes of published scenario analyses.
+Examples and outcomes of published scenario analyses

-Creating a sample energy and integrated system model
+Creating an energy system model

 Intended learning outcomes

-After passing the course, the student should be able to:
+Upon successfully completing this course, the student should be able to:

 Literature and preparations